andysegura89/Pragmatic_Similarity_ISG/psf_demo/ReadMe.md

 ### How to run

-In the frontend folder run the following command
+In the psf_ui folder run the following command

 ```
 ng serve